 - Commitment to deliver a shared vision of growing Scotland’s maritime economy.

-Members include ship builders, ship management companies, naval architects and designers, maritime engineers, offshore energy providers and universities and other education and training institutions.
+Members include ship builders, ship owners and management companies, naval architects and designers, maritime and aquaculture engineers, offshore energy providers, and universities and other education and training institutions.

 Through membership funding, the Cluster provides a platform for the various constituent elements of the maritime sector and the related supply chain in Scotland to emerge from their respective silos.